Purpose

 retrying until green.

-- MUST surface spellbook bash-gate denials to the operator verbatim
+- MUST surface a denied Bash command to the operator verbatim

 and ask how to proceed; never paper over a denial with an